Kode-design/Disorderly-Conduct/README.md

 - **Expanded customization** – Randomize or hand-pick an alias, mix jacket, pant, accent, glove, and shoe palettes, and choose a mask style and attitude that remix dialogue beats and comms flavor.
 - **Ambient audio engine** – Toggle a procedural synth bed that swells with rising heat and fractures when focus crumbles.
 Short stingers punctuate successes, failures, and dispatch chatter.
 - **Interactive minigames** – Crack the convenience-store mag-lock with a precision keyboard sequence, reroute the CCTV junction via an arrow-key circuit trace, then siphon the BC2 wallet through a neon crypto-hacking handshake.
+- **Layered storefront interior** – Breach the mag-lock to expose the recessed shop floor, step past the glowing door frame, and square up to the clerk tucked safely behind the counter.
 - **Reactive tutorial** – Dynamic obstacles, accomplice callouts, timeline pulses, and intel alerts respond to delays, collisions, or hesitations, ratcheting pressure as the clerk reaches for the panic alarm.
 - **Inevitable finale** – Police box you in, the accomplice disappears down a side street, and the capture overlay chronicles how the run imploded.